-Area of Focus Action Steps Action Status Progress Measure(s) Outcome Measure Reporting Frequency Extended Learning 2.11) Ensure that schools with high minority enrollments provide strategically-focused time during and after school to support academic interventions and flexible instructional delivery. ⊠Implementing # of schools with high minority enrollments (defined as at least 40% Black enrollment) Development of schoolwide academic intervention and instructional delivery plans at every school. # and % of Black students who are not on track by school grade band (elementary, middle, high) □Quarter 1 □Quarter 2 □Quarter 3 □End-of-Year Family and Community Engagement 2.12) Develop a collaborative teacher- student-family "learning lab" model in select schools that includes ongoing student data review and problem-solving, and that engages families in how the school can better support their child(ren). ⊠Planning # of schools identified for learning lab model. # participating schools/parent sessions. □Quarter 1 □Quarter 2 □Quarter 3 ⊠End-of-Year Family and Community Engagement 2.13) Develop ES to MS transition program for students and families to offer them personalized support on how to access district choice programs and to plan for successful middle school scheduling. ⊠Planning Creation of program, outreach provided to families # and % of schools providing these programs # and % of Black students participating □Quarter 1 □Quarter 2 ⊠Quarter 3 □End-of-Year Family and Community Engagement 2.14) Partner with families of high-need students to communicate options for additional home practice in reading and math as a way of increasing student fluency (e.g., DreamBox, IXL Math, Istation). ⊠Implementing Communications sent home to families (calls, texts, emails). # of logins to PCS Connects/Clever to specific reading and math programs # and % of Black students participating □Quarter 1 □Quarter 2 ⊠Quarter 3 □End-of-Year
+Area of Focus Action Steps Action Status Progress Measure(s) Outcome Measure Reporting Frequency Based Instruction Q2 UPDATE: Implementation has not yet begun, though training is underway.
+High school Biology and US History teachers are being trained to support this initiative in response to the data and specific areas where students have struggled to reach proficiency. and ELA courses. % of Black students in middle and high schools on track for math and ELA proficiency. ⊠End-of-Year Extended Learning 2.11) Ensure that schools with high minority enrollments provide strategically focused time during and after school to support academic interventions and flexible instructional delivery. ⊠ Implementing # of schools with high minority enrollments (defined as at least 40% Black enrollment) Q2 UPDATE: Development of schoolwide academic intervention and instructional delivery plans at every school. # and % of Black students who are not on track by school grade band (elementary, middle, high) □Quarter 1 ⊠Quarter 2 □Quarter 3 ⊠End-of-Year Family and Community Engagement 2.12) Develop a collaborative teacher- student-family "learning lab" model in select schools that includes ongoing student data review and problem-solving, and that engages families in how the school can better support their child(ren). ⊠Planning # of schools identified for learning lab model.
+Q2 UPDATE: Each school has developed a specific intervention model for their Black students and updated their School Improvement Plans accordingly. # participating schools/parent sessions. □Quarter 1 □Quarter 2 □Quarter 3 ⊠End-of-Year Family and Community Engagement 2.13) Develop ES to MS transition program for students and families to offer them personalized support on how to access district choice programs and to plan for successful middle school scheduling. ☑Planning Creation of program, outreach provided to families # and % of schools providing these programs # and % of Black students participating □Quarter 1 □Quarter 2 ⊠Quarter 3 □End-of-Year Family and Community Engagement 2.14) Partner with families of high-need students to communicate options for additional home practice in reading and math as a way of increasing student fluency (e.g., DreamBox, IXL Math, Istation). ⊠ Implementing Communications sent home to families (calls, texts, emails). # of logins to PCS Connects/Clever to specific reading and math programs # and % of Black students participating □Quarter 1 □Quarter 2 ⊠Quarter 3 □End-of-Year